kfkonrad/relconf/README.md

 [![standard-readme compliant](https://img.shields.io/badge/standard--readme-OK-green.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-Manage configuration depending to the current path
+Manage configuration depending on the current path

+## What is relconf?

-`relconf` generates toml, yaml and configuration files based on the current path.
-It reads its configuration from a yaml file (see [Usage](#usage) for where that file is expected to be), merges toml/yaml/json files based on the current path, writes the final configuration to disk and optionally outputs an environment variable pointing to the generated config.
+`relconf` generates TOML, YAML and JSON configuration files based on the current path.
+It reads its configuration from a YAML file (see [Usage](#usage) for where that file is expected to be), merges configuration files based on the current path, writes the final configuration to disk and optionally outputs an environment variable pointing to the generated config.

+This allows you to have different tool configurations automatically applied depending on which directory you're working in - perfect for switching between different projects, clients, or environments.

 ## Table of Contents